 - 4 1/2 stars: “Even with the strings and choirs that dominate the sound of the album, John manages to rock out on a fair share of the record. …Elton John remains one of his best records.”

-Folks, if you’re looking for Classic Rock that still appeals to sophisticated adults forty plus years after it came out, this is the album for you.
-It’s one of the four Classic Elton John records (five if you count GYBR) that belong in every right-thinking audiophile’s collection.*
+Folks, if you’re looking for Classic Popular Music that still appeals to sophisticated adults fifty-plus years after it came out, this is the album for you.
+It’s one of the four Classic Elton John records (five if you count GYBR) that belong in every right-thinking audiophile’s collection.

 Drop the needle on Border Song.
 When it hits the big “Holy Moses” chorus, you can pick out and follow all the different voices.
-The sound of the harp on Sixty Years On is actually a Spanish Guitar.
+What sounds like a harp on Sixty Years On is actually a Spanish Guitar.
 Whatever it is, it’s positively sublime on the best pressings.